Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

 > When alert firing conditions are true for both User Failed At Least Once and User Failed Always, only User Failed Always will be fired.

 > When alert firing conditions are true for different monitor windows, only alert on the smallest window will be fired.
 For example, alerting firing conditions are true for 1-hour lookback window and 2-hour lookback window, alert will fire only on 1-hour lookback window.

+> When alert firing conditions are true for different safe deployment stages, only alert for the latter stage will be fired.
+For example, alerting firing conditions are true for stage 4 and stage 5, alert will fire only for stage 5.

 <a name="client-error"></a>
 ## Client Error